mhorpheus/test/DFIR-GDPR.md

 Official CB documents addressing GDPR requirements are available in the box folder: https://ibm.ent.box.com/folder/130554256709

 **Crowdstrike**
-**IMPORTANT**: Even though CS can spin up EU based instance, the FFC (Falcon Forensics Collector) is executed from USA based instance.
+**IMPORTANT**: Even though CS can spin up EU based instance, the FFC (Falcon Forensics Collector) is executed from USA based instance, unless CS has since managed to deploy this from an EU instance, however this still needs to be confirmed.
 If there is a need to use FFC, a separate explicit consent is necessary from a client, worded similarly to the template presented in the above section discussing [exception](#Exception-for-Data-Processing-Outside-EU).